Personal Iniquity

 Every reborn believer has knots of unrighteousness.
 Some are readily apparent and conspicuous to everyone.
 Others are hidden in our hearts and known only to us.

-Nonetheless, we should continuously strive to untie our knots as best we can with God’s help because his highest priority is for us to know him in all his fullness.
+Nonetheless, we should continually strive to untie our knots as best we can with God’s help, because his highest priority is for us to know him in all his fullness.

-Each time we seek God’s help to untie our knots he draws near to us.
+Each time we seek his help to untie our knots, he draws near to us.
 This proximity helps us recognize facets of his excellence that we previously overlooked.

 Toddlers